 Giving of our time, talent, and treasure is an act of Worship.
 It is a response of generosity that recognizes how God has first been generous with us, and enables us to be generous with the world.

-COMING SOON: Read our 2017 Annual Report here, including a look forward at what's ahead for 2018.
+Read our 2018 Impact Report here, including a look forward at what's ahead for 2019: